intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 will produce a draft performance evaluation for the RSAB (not including the RSCE), which will provide feedback to the IETF LLC.

+## Conflict of Interest

+The RSCE is expected to avoid even the appearance of conflict of interest or judgment in performing these roles.
+To ensure this, the RSCE will be subject to a conflict of interest policy established by the IETF LLC.

 # Editorial Stream

 NOTE: This section is intended to address